mecid/mecid.github.io/_posts/2021-01-27-lazy-navigation-in-swiftui.md

 }
 ```

 As you can see in the example above, we have the navigate view modifier that accepts binding and the closure to build the destination view.
-First, we need to bind over the optional value to activate NavigationLink only when a value is available.
-Next, we should define the closure accepting a value and annotate it with @ViewBuilder.
-Let's start by creating a NavigationLink extension to add a new initializer supporting our flow.
+First, we need to bind over the optional value to activate *NavigationLink* only when a value is available.
+Next, we should define the closure accepting a value and annotate it with *@ViewBuilder*.
+Let's start by creating a *NavigationLink* extension to add a new initializer supporting our flow.

 ```swift
 import SwiftUI